menu search

 All stories

-Sister was a Sister of Compassion for 25 years.
-While a Sister of Compassion she had worked at Island Bay, Silverstream, Buckle St, Carterton, Broken Hill and Wagga.
-Sister is […]
+Sister was a Sister of Compassion for 10 years.
+She worked manly at Island Bay, Carterton and Timaru.
+Thank you Sister for your commitment.

 Support our Appeal